 MitoQ Ambassador Nick Allen recently returned home from a pretty incredible experience in the far South of New Zealand.
-A small and wild Island tucked neatly into the bottom of New Zealand; Stuart Island is not for the faint hearted.
+A small and wild Island tucked neatly into the bottom of New Zealand; Stewart Island is not for the faint hearted.
 Covered in rugged granite faces, thick mud and completely isolated, Nick and a group of like-minded friends had one goal for the week.
 That goal was to rock climb and to climb as much virgin granite as possible.

 Read Nick's notes on the trip below: